Skip to main content

 Does this work with Pulsar running in Kubernetes?

 Yes.
-Set targets to the Pulsar broker service DNS (e.g., pulsar-broker.pulsar.svc.cluster.local:8080).
-If using the Apache Pulsar Helm chart, the broker HTTP port is exposed by default.
-The Collector can run as a sidecar or DaemonSet.
+Set the Collector's targets to the broker's web-port service DNS (e.g., pulsar-broker.pulsar.svc.cluster.local:8080).
+With the Apache Pulsar Helm chart the broker web port is exposed by default.
+The Collector can run as a sidecar or a DaemonSet.

 config/otel-collector.yaml (cluster)